30-Day Money Back Guarantee

 While many menopausal symptoms are normal, certain signs warrant prompt medical attention.
 Recognizing when to consult your healthcare team ensures you receive appropriate support for your unique situation.

 Seek immediate care for heavy bleeding that soaks through a pad or tampon every hour, bleeding that lasts longer than seven days, or bleeding after 12 months without periods.
-Severe mood changes, including persistent depression or anxiety that interferes with daily life, also require professional evaluation.
+Changes in emotional well-being that significantly impact daily life should also be discussed with a qualified healthcare professional.

 Red-flag symptoms: Chest pain, severe headaches, sudden vision changes, leg swelling, or any symptom that feels dramatically different from your normal experience.